 Our robust tendering process ensures we engage with reputable contractors and suppliers who adhere to all appropriate legislation, regulation and practices.
 Our contract management arrangements help us ensure they maintain the standards required, including the prevention of slavery and human trafficking.

-We have not identified any breaches of the Act during 2016/17.
-We will continue to be vigilant and where a compliance breach is identified, we will act promptly, involve the appropriate lead agencies and feed back lessons learnt in order to minimise the risk of an incident occurring again.
+We have not identified any breaches of the Act during 2017/18.
+We will continue to be vigilant and where a compliance breach is identified, we will act promptly, involve the appropriate lead agencies and feedback lessons learnt in order to minimise the risk of an incident occurring again.

 Training and awareness

-In 2016/17, we raised awareness of modern slavery and human trafficking through the publication of this statement and have considered where the risk may arise in our business and supply chain.
+We raised awareness of modern slavery and human trafficking through the publication of this statement on the Guinness website.

 We may come across slavery and human trafficking in connection with the customers we support.
-In addition, our homes could be a potential base for modern slavery.
-We have robust safeguarding procedures in place and we have delivered training to encourage key customer facing staff to identify and report concerns.
+In addition, our homes could be used for modern slavery.
+We have robust safeguarding procedures in place and we have delivered training to raise awareness of what slavery and human trafficking might look like in our business; and to encourage key customer facing staff to report concerns.

 We will continue to raise awareness and deliver training to new and existing staff and we will extend this to our suppliers and contractors, where appropriate.